seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         DESCRIPTION
             "For end entity certificates, this is an identifier for the policy under which the certificate has been issued.
-For Certificate Authority (CA) certificates, this is an identifier for a certification path policy that includes this certificate."
+For Certification Authority (CA) certificates, this is an identifier for a certification path policy that includes this certificate."
         ::= { cCertPolicyEntry 3 }